Hiawatha Amateur Radio Association's Field

 entries.
 How long we can continue to better the previous year's effort is anybody's guess, but

-as we can make it.
-Of course, the whole purpose of the event is not just to make as many
+can make it.
+Of course, the whole purpose of the event is not just to make as many contacts as

-contacts as possible.
-It is the getting together, the camaraderie, and the pulling together of
+possible.
+It is the getting together, the camaraderie, and the pulling together of local hams

-local hams that make this event special.
-Let's hope that for Field Day this year and every year
+that make this event special.
+Let's hope that for Field Day this year and every year that

 Field Day 2001 Pictures